jacklul/USharpVideo-Subtitles/README.md

 ## Installation

-If you intend to use this with [USharpVideo](https://github.com/MerlinVR/USharpVideo/releases/latest) (or fork of it), it is assumed that it has already been imported.
+The video player is assumed to be in your scene already.

 1. Import [latest Unity Package](https://github.com/jacklul/USharpVideo-Subtitles/releases/latest)

 2. Add the prefab to your scene using `Tools -> USharpVideoSubtitles -> Add prefab to scene` menu item
-    - Or manually drag `/Assets/USharpVideoSubtitles/Prefabs/Subtitles.prefab` to your scene

 3. If a window asking you to import **TextMeshPro Essentials** appears - just do it
     - TextMeshPro examples and extras are not needed!